Totes5706/HackTheBox/README.md

 ftp {ip address}
 ```

-The results of using telnet are:
+The results of using ftp are:

 ```
 └─$ ftp 10.129.28.125